polluxdev/go-database/README.md

-# go-database
+# go-dbx

-# go-database - Database Connection Toolkit for Go
+# go-dbx - Database Connection Toolkit for Go

-`go-database` is a modular database connection package for Go, supporting PostgreSQL, MySQL, MongoDB, and Redis.
+`go-dbx` is a modular database connection package for Go, supporting PostgreSQL, MySQL, MongoDB, and Redis.
 It provides an easy and structured way to manage database connections in your Go projects.

 ## Features
 - 🔌 **Modular:** Separate packages for each database.